Mental Health Housing Stability ProgramThe Porter House Referral

 When it is a concern that an individual may be in need of a Crisis Bed a referral source must obtain the required information through a face-to-face evaluation with the consumer and document on the SMCN Adult Crisis House Referral Packet.
 A referral packet includes an Adult Crisis House Referral Application, Statement of Medical Clearance, Screening Assessment and Mental Status.
 It is imperative that all required documentation is completed in full before an application can be considered for approval.
 Each part of the overall application requires a specific authorization signature.

 In-Home Intervention Program (IHIP) and Psychiatric Rehabilitation Program (PRP) for Minors Referral:

 IHIP or PRP for minors are between the ages of 5 and 17 years old.
-Eligibility and participation for this program requires medical assistance, a diagnosis within the target population, and the referral form needs to be completed by a psychiatrist and/or therapist.
+Eligibility and participation in this program require medical assistance, a diagnosis within the target population, and the referral form needs to be completed by a psychiatrist and/or therapist.

 Psychiatric Rehabilitation Program (PRP) and Targeted Case Managment (TCM) Program Referral:

 For the TCM and PRP programs, an individual must have a mental illness; meet the medical necessity criteria; and not have private insurance.
 The referral can be completed by the individual needing services (a self-referral), or a community resource as long as the person in need of services signs the referral voluntarily.